Brexit: May will seek to reopen withdrawal deal with the EU

 “She said a vote of the Brady amendment makes it clear that the current nature of the backstop is the key reason that the House cannot support the deal.”

-She was speaking ahead of a House of Commons debate on Brexit and votes on proposed amendments to the Brexit deal.
+She was speaking ahead of a House of Commons debate on Brexit and votes on a number of amendments to the Brexit deal.

-The prime minister said, following this month’s crushing 230-vote defeat in the Commons, it was clear that only reopening the agreement and changing the backstop will win MPs’ support for her EU withdrawal deal.

-In a change to previously announced plans, she will address MPs at the start of a debate on Tuesday on a series of proposed amendments to the deal, urging them to back proposals from Tory grandee Sir Graham Brady to replace the backstop with “alternative arrangements”.

 Amendments

-In an apparent attempt to fend off possible defeat on other amendments which could delay Brexit or rule out a no-deal departure, Mrs May promised that Tuesday’s votes would not be MPs’ final chance to pass judgment on EU withdrawal.
+The prime minister said that, following this month’s crushing 230-vote defeat in the Commons, it was clear that only reopening the agreement and changing the backstop will win MPs’ support for her EU withdrawal deal.

+In a change to previously announced plans, Mrs May addressed MPs at the start of a debate on Tuesday on the amendments, urging them to back the Brady amendment to replace the backstop with “alternative arrangements”.

-Her hopes of victory for the Brady amendment were boosted when former foreign secretary and Brexit figurehead Boris Johnson said he would “gladly” vote for it - if it meant the Withdrawal Agreement being reopened and legally binding changes being made to the backstop.
+Mrs May’s hopes of victory for the Brady amendment were boosted when former foreign secretary Boris Johnson said he would “gladly” vote for it if it meant the withdrawal agreement being reopened and legally binding changes being made to the backstop.

-But the chances of the Commons derailing her plans were also heightened when Labour confirmed it will back a cross-party amendment to push Brexit day back from March 29th to the end of this year and put parliament in the driving seat on the way forward.
+But the chances of the Commons derailing her plans were also heightened when Labour confirmed it will back Ms Cooper’s cross-party amendment to push Brexit day back from March 29th to the end of this year and put parliament in the driving seat on the way forward.

-This proposal, tabled by Labour’s Yvette Cooper and Tory Nick Boles, is one of the strongest-backed of a bevy of rival amendments tabled for debate.

-Speaking to Cabinet, she said she aims to return to the Commons “as soon as possible” with a revised deal, which will be subject to a “meaningful vote” of MPs.
+Speaking to cabinet, she said she aims to return to the Commons “as soon as possible” with a revised deal, which will be subject to a “meaningful vote” of MPs.
 If it is defeated, she will table another amendable motion for debate the following day.
-If no new deal is reached by February 13, the PM will make a statement to Parliament that day and table an amendable motion for debate the following day.
+If no new deal is reached by February 13th, the PM will make a statement to parliament that day and table an amendable motion for debate the following day.